kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/Certificates.md

       ![json](./images/AD-Cert-Template-12.png?raw=true "Import JSON")

-Now that we have successfully enabled the Certificate Authority and templates lets go ahead and build the Cisco DNA Center certificate.
+Now that we have successfully enabled the Certificate Authority and templates lets go ahead and build the Cisco Catalyst Center certificate.

-## Cisco DNA Center Certificate Installation
+## Cisco Catalyst Center Certificate Installation

 ### Building the Certificate Signing Request

 To build the Certificate Signing Request we will utilize openssl and use a config file.
 This process can be completed on any platform with openssl installed.
-It does not necessarily need to be Cisco DNA Center.
+It does not necessarily need to be Cisco Catalyst Center.

 Open an RDP session to the `Jump Host` and from within the desktop session open the mRemoteNG application for SSH sessions.